dlab-berkeley/sas-intro/slides/slides.md

 run;
 ```

-`proc import` requires that we provide an output data set using `out`

 The `replace` option is used to overwrite an existing SAS data set

 Use the `getnames` option to specify whether variable names should be generated
 from the first record in the input file

+Because the first record for our input file has a missing value in the first
+position, SAS uses the default `VAR1` name for that column

 ## Loading

-This is what the `.lst` file looks like
+This is what the `.lst` file looks like for `cars`

 ![](../images/mtcars-lst.png)